solana-labs/solana-program-library/token-fraction/program/README.md

 ## Source

-The Metadata Program's source is available on [github](https://github.com/solana-labs/solana-program-library)
+The Fraction Program's source is available on [github](https://github.com/solana-labs/solana-program-library)

 There is also an example Rust client located at